Oil markets tread water ahead of renewed U.S. sanctions against Iran

 “It is our policy to get as many countries to zero as quickly as possible.
 We are going to work with individual countries on a case by case basis, but our goal is to reduce the amount of revenue and hard currency going into Iran,” said a senior U.S. administration official on Monday.

-ANZ bank said a 24-hour strike at three North Sea oil and gas platforms operated by Total (TOTF.PA), which started at 0500 GMT on Monday, was also supporting prices.
+ANZ bank said a 24-hour strike at three North Sea oil and gas platforms operated by Total, which started at 0500 GMT on Monday, was also supporting prices.

 The main oil market price drivers of recent months have been output levels by top producers Russia, Saudi Arabia and the United States, renewed Iran sanctions, the U.S. vs China trade dispute, and unplanned supply disruptions.
 Some analysts warned that a global heat wave could also now affect oil demand.